Absence seizures involve brief, sudden lapses of consciousness. They're more common in children than in adults.

 - Small movements of both hands

-Absence seizures generally last 10 to 15 seconds, followed immediately by full recovery.
 Afterward, there's no memory of the incident.
-Some people have dozens of episodes daily, which interfere with school or daily activities.
+Some people have many episodes daily, which interfere with school or daily activities.

 A child may have absence seizures for some time before an adult notices the seizures, because they're so brief.
 A decline in a child's learning ability may be the first sign of this disorder.
-Teachers may comment about a child's inability to pay attention.
+Teachers may comment about a child's inability to pay attention or that a child is often daydreaming.

 When to see a doctor